 Hit the town at night

 One of the best reasons to visit Malaga is for its vibrant nightlife.
-In the evenings, Malaga city centre is buzzing.
-You’ll find plenty of bars and restaurants in the historic centre, as well as several clubs.
+As evening falls, Malaga city centre comes alive.
+You’ll find an array of lively bars, restaurants, and clubs in the historic centre, offering something for all tastes.

 Travel information for your visit to Malaga